DevGorilla/DevGorilla.github.io/racing/2023_Desert_100/index.md

 The first lap was hard.
 I crashed in the silt pits 20 miles in.
 I just had a low-side washout.
 I knew there was a line of bikes behind me so I tried to tuck my head in towards my knees (kiss my ass goodbye), but this didn't stop the rider behind me running me over.
 His front wheel hit my head and he crashed a few yards away.

 "ARE YOU OK!?"  - I gave the thumbs up.
-I was fine, the Leatt 9.5 (carbon) did its job.
+I was fine, the <a href="https://leatt.com/us/shop/moto/protection/moto-protection-helmets">Leatt 9.5 (carbon)</a> did its job.
 I've been concussed before, it didn't feel like that and we were all going pretty slow.
 He was behind <em>me</em> after all.
 My neck started hurting on lap 2, I don't think it was related and I felt fine the next day.

 I took two breaks 1st lap, my hands hurt and I was out of breath and I was feeling sorry for myself.
 The mantra for the rest of the race was <em>"don't stop moving"</em> or some such morale boosting nonsense.
 I knew if I stopped moving I'd be slow to get back at it.